Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Daisy’s actual identify is predicated upon the seeds that she grew from, she’s “uprooted herself from her home soil.”
 She has a “bright personality” and is “drawn to the light.”

-Theories: The panel advised Beverley Knight, Meghan Markle, Lindsay Lohan and Lulu.
+Theories: The panel steered Beverley Knight, Meghan Markle, Lindsay Lohan and Lulu.

 Daisy’s identify is from the seeds of the individuals who made her… satisfied its Kelis now #MaskedSinger pic.twitter.com/PfSfv8Wloa